List of DC Comics characters: G: Great White Shark

-Warren White was an corrupt investor who tried to avoid prison by scoring a false insanity plea in court.
-However, White was sent to Arkham Asylum along the most dangerous members of Batman's rogues gallery.
-There, he was submitted to torture, abuse and disfigurement, ending up as actually insane, and deformed without hair, ears or nose, and pale white skin.
-White then become known as the Great White Shark, usually a benefactor to other villains.
+Warren White was a corrupt investor who tried to avoid prison by scoring a false insanity plea in court.
+However, White was sent to Arkham Asylum alongside the most dangerous members of Batman's rogues gallery.
+There, he was submitted to torture, abuse and disfigurement, ending up actually insane, and deformed without hair, ears or nose, and pale white skin.
+White then becomes known as the Great White Shark, usually a benefactor to other villains.

 Grid

 Grid is a character appearing in American comic books published by DC Comics.

-After Silas Stone uses his technology to convert his Victor into Cyborg, Victor gains secondary cybernetic systems that passively search for information.
-Cyborg refers to the software as "Grid".
+Silas Stone uses technology to convert his son Victor Stone into Cyborg so Victor gains secondary cybernetic systems that passively search for information and refers to the software as "Grid".
 As it grows with every computer intelligence, it developed traits of the hackers and viruses that it encountered.
-Grid's full sentience is brought out by Atomica, who uses it to steal the date of the Justice League's adventures during the events of the "Trinity War" storyline.
+Grid's full sentience is brought out by Atomica who uses it to steal the date of the Justice League's adventures during the "Trinity War" storyline.
 Grid joins the Crime Syndicate of America and gains a physical body made from Cyborg's technology.

-During the "Forever Evil" storyline, Grid serves the Crime Syndicate in their plan to take over the world.
+During the "Forever Evil" storyline, Grid serves in the Crime Syndicate's plan to take over the world.
 He starts by cutting power to all major cities and releasing prisoners from several superhuman prisons.
 After reactivating the Metal Men, Cyborg informs them of Grid as they head to Happy Harbor to take on the Crime Syndicate.
 Cyborg lures Grid out and the Metal Men begin attacking him.
 Grid brings Society members to help as Grid enters Cyborg's body.
 Cyborg traps Grid in his body as the Metal Men defeat the Secret Society of Super Villains members that are present.

-During the 2016 storyline "Darkseid War", Grid is still in Cyborg's body when the surviving Crime Syndicate members and the Justice League in a plot to end the conflict between Darkseid and the Anti-Monitor.
+During the 2016 "Darkseid War" storyline, Grid is still in Cyborg's body when the surviving Crime Syndicate members and the Justice League in a plot to end the conflict between Darkseid and the Anti-Monitor.
 Owlman has Grid downloaded into Metron's Mobius Chair.
 Shortly afterward, the two are seemingly destroyed by a powerful entity.

 Grid returns in Challenge of the Super Sons (2021), where it battles Superboy and Robin in a virtual reality.
-Before entering the virtual reality, Robin creates a virus that he uses to destroy Grid.
+Before entering the virtual reality, Robin creates a virus to destroy Grid.